Order-Explicit Linearization of High-Dimensional $U$-Statistics: Simultaneous Inference for Subsampled Kernel Regression

 Subsampled kernel regression is a broad class of algorithms for solving regression problems of the form \eqref{eq: subsampled kernel}, based on constructing a data-driven kernel function $K(x,x^\prime)$ with subsampling.
 Formally, fix some positive integer $r$ and let $(\mathsf{s}_q)_{q=1}^r$ collect a sequence of subsets of $[n]$ drawn independently and uniformly from $\mathcal{S}_{n,b}$.
 Let $\xi$ denote some auxiliary source of randomness and let $(\xi_{\mathsf{s}_q})_{q=1}^r$ collect a set of independent random variables with the same distribution as $\xi$.
 We study conditional empirical moment estimators of the form \eqref{eq: subsampled kernel}, where the kernel function $K(x,x^\prime)$ admits the decomposition

 for some known kernel $\kappa(\cdot,\cdot,D_{\mathsf{s}}, \xi_{\mathsf{s}})$.
 Several widely applied instances of subsampled kernels are as follows.\footnote{The half-sample bootstrap is particularly computationally efficient for estimators constructed with subsampling, as the estimator and the half-sampled estimator can be constructed using the same collection of subsamples.
-See Section 4.1 of \cite{athey2019generalized} for further discussion.}
+See Section 4.1 of \cite{athey2019generalized}.}

 \begin{ex} Subsampled nearest-neighbors regression is a simple example of a kernel with the structure \eqref{eq: subsampled kernel def} \citep{fix1989discriminatory}.
 Here, the kernel $\kappa(x,X_{i^\prime},D_{\mathsf{s}}, \xi_{\mathsf{s}})$ is non-zero if and only if $X_{i^\prime}$ is one of the $k$ closest points to $x$ among the points in the subsample $D_{\mathsf{s}}$. \end{ex}